Saghen/blink.cmp/doc/configuration/snippets.md

 ---
 # Snippets<!-- panvimdoc-ignore-start --> <Badge type="info"><a href="./reference#snippets">Go to default configuration</a></Badge><!-- panvimdoc-ignore-end -->

 Blink uses the `vim.snippet` API by default for expanding and navigating snippets.
 The built-in `snippets` source will load [friendly-snippets](https://github.com/rafamadriz/friendly-snippets), if available, and load any snippets found at `~/.config/nvim/snippets/`.
+To [add snippets from a framework to a filetype](https://github.com/rafamadriz/friendly-snippets?tab=readme-ov-file#add-snippets-from-a-framework-to-a-filetype) use `sources.providers.snippets.opts.extended_filetypes`, e.g. `{ markdown = { "jekyll" } }`.
 For use with Luasnip, see the [Luasnip section](#luasnip).

 ## Custom snippets